PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 Select the workflow steps within the hierarchy and click the **Copy Selected Steps** button at the top of the table.

 This will place the selected steps in the clipboard and allow pasting within the current workflow or another one.

+Copying a step will make a duplicate step within the project.
+If you want to place the same step in more than one location in a workflow, use the **Add Step** menu option to add a reference to the same step rather than a clone of the original step.

 Paste Steps
 ----------------------